wix/ricos/docs/rich-content-preview.md

     ellipsis: string,
     label: string,
     onClick: function,
+    text: string,
   }

 ```
+The `text` field allows to specify the text to be displayed.
+By default, the text is taken from the wrapped children.
 The `onClick` field is common for all the interactions.
 It defines the ineraction click behavior, by intercepting the expansion click.

 ##### SeeFullPost